 As a rule of thumb, it takes a minimum of six to eight weeks from initial meetings through to the end of the production period.
 If you have longer, then it’s great to have the ‘wriggle room’ so start earlier if you can.
 Shoots can get postponed due to illness or weather.
-Although we did still make it down to Devon this year during a storm and severe weather warning!

 The summer is a good time to take stock.
 August can be a quiet month with decision-makers being away and offers an opportunity to review your story bank and look at what stories may need retiring or updating.